SillyTavern/SillyTavern/.github/readme.md

 Since SillyTavern is only an interface, you will need access to an LLM backend to provide inference.
 You can use KoboldAI Horde for instant out-of-the-box chatting.
 Aside from that, we support many other local and cloud-based LLM backends: OpenAPI API, KoboldAI, Tabby, and many more.
 You can read more about our supported APIs in [the FAQ](https://docs.sillytavern.app/usage/faq/).

+**Suggestions (not affiliated):**

+* [AI Horde](https://aihorde.net/) - use models hosted by volunteers.
+Requires no further setup
+* [KoboldCpp](https://github.com/LostRuins/koboldcpp) - a community's favorite for running GGUF models locally
+* [tabbyAPI](https://github.com/theroyallab/tabbyAPI) - a popular locally hosted exl2 inference API
+* [OpenRouter](https://openrouter.ai) - a single API for many cloud providers (OpenAI, Claude, Meta Llama, etc.)

 ### Do I need a powerful PC to run SillyTavern?

 The hardware requirements are minimal: it will run on anything that can run NodeJS 18+.
-If you intend to do LLM inference on your local machine, we reccomend a 3000 series NVIDIA graphics card with at least 6GB of VRAM.
+If you intend to do LLM inference on your local machine, we recommend a 3000-series NVIDIA graphics card with at least 6GB of VRAM.

 ## Questions or suggestions?